Joseph (2018 film): Plot

 Joseph and his friends reach the spot where Stella met with the accident, and receives the car number from the tea shop owner, who also describe the incident as seen by him.
 Joseph guesses that the car number would be a fake, which proved to be true.
 Joseph finds out that when Stella fell, her forearm would have received maximum injury and would be less chances for a head injury to happen.
 Joseph tracks all the second hand used cars of the car model recognized by the eyewitness and traces its ID.
 He also made sure that an eyewitness is present in order to make the case a-hit-and-run rather than a murder.
 Joseph tells his friends that a crime happens within 48 hours after a new SIM card is taken by the lady who traveled in the car.

 Meanwhile, Joseph visits a girl named Renuka to whom his daughter's heart was transplanted and finds her still sick.
 Joseph tells the girl's mother to meet his cardiologist friend for checking up the girl's persisting sickness.
-After some days Joseph is informed that Renuka was dead.
-Joseph tracks some information about a new second used car that got sold in the hospital locality and arranges his friends to follow it, but on the day when the black used car comes out, Joseph's friends' car gets punctured and they were unable to follow that car.
-His friends try to call Joseph but doesn't pick up the phone.
-Joseph travels on his bike, mimicking the accident happened to Stella, is hit down and picked up by the couple in the black used car.
+After some days Joseph is informed that Renuka has died.
+Joseph tracks the mobile of the people who took Stella to the hospital and gathers some information about a new second hand car that got sold in the hospital locality and arranges his friends to follow it, but on the day when the black used car comes out, Joseph's friends' car gets punctured and they were unable to follow that car.
+His friends try to call Joseph but he doesn't pick up the phone.
+Joseph travels on his bike, mimicking the accident happened to Stella, is hit down and picked up by the same couple in the black car.